Motivating people to workout: Do exercise innovations work?

 “It is very well-received back in Hong Kong, where people are literally lining up to use it,” said John Leung, digital marketing manager for Pure Fitness.
 “We’ve had to limit the play time to 15 minutes per session.”

-“We then wanted to try it out at a new market in Singapore.”
+“We then decided to try it out at a new market in Singapore.”

 MORE THAN A GIMMICK?